The Expires Headers of a website tell the browser when to load its resource from the server or its cache.

 When you build a WordPress website on a VPS or Cloud server, you need to configure expires headers on your server manually.
 So, your website runs smoothly as electricity.

 If you haven’t configured expires headers on your site, you need to do it now.
-It affects very badly on site performance.
+It affects them very badly on site performance.

 GTMetrix Performance Score: